Szymon-Czuszek/SAS-Data-Science/README.md

 - The RUN statement marks the end of the DATA step.
 - This code snippet demonstrates the usage of text processing functions COMPRESS and COMPBL to manipulate character strings in SAS, providing flexibility in data cleansing and formatting tasks.

+## SAS Data Processing Example: "student_data" Dataset

+This SAS code snippet demonstrates the processing of data from the "sashelp.class" dataset to calculate Body Mass Index (BMI) and determine the weight status of students.

+The DATA step is used to process data and create the "student_data" dataset.
+BMI and weight status are calculated based on the Weight and Height variables.

+### Explanation:

+- The DATA statement begins the DATA step and specifies the name of the output dataset as "student_data".
+- The SET statement reads data from the existing dataset "sashelp.class".
+- Various DATA step statements are used to calculate BMI and determine weight status:
+    - Weight_kg variable is calculated by converting Weight from pounds to kilograms.
+    - Height_m variable is calculated by converting Height from inches to meters.
+    - BMI is calculated using the BMI formula: weight (kg) / (height (m) ** 2).
+    - IF-THEN statements are used to assign weight status based on BMI values:
+        - If BMI is less than or equal to 18.5, the student is classified as "Underweight".
+        - If BMI is between 18.5 and 24.9, the student is classified as "Healthy Weight".
+        - If BMI is between 24.9 and 29.9, the student is classified as "Overweight".
+        - If BMI is greater than 29.9, the student is classified as "Obese".
+- The RUN statement marks the end of the DATA step.
+- This code snippet creates a new dataset named "student_data" by processing data from the "sashelp.class" dataset.
+It calculates BMI and determines weight status for each student based on BMI values.
+The resulting dataset can be further analyzed or used for various tasks in SAS.

 ## Usage

 Clone the repository to your local machine.